 3) Microclinic support for promoting group water treatment behaviors.

-- Longitudinal follow up to assess filter use and water quality at one-, six- and twelve-months post intervention
+- Longitudinal follow up to assess filter use and water quality over six months following intervention.

 - Kenya Medical Research Institute (KEMRI)